Get FREE Updates:

 Memoirs of a Yangxifu in China is the story of love, cultural understanding and eventual marriage between one American woman from the city and one Chinese man from the countryside.
 To read the full series to date, you can start at Chapter 1, or browse the Memoirs of a Yangxifu archives.

-2 appreciated responses to “Chapter 64: Living in the Face of SARS”
+2 Replies to “Chapter 64: Living in the Face of SARS”

 - immediately wash your hands